lewagon/dotfiles/04-Front-End/04-JS-and-DOM/Optional-01-Split-The-Bill/README.md

 Afterwards you need to change the HTML and write a new JavaScript function to display the results in the browser.

+In this exercise, you can run your tests:
+- in the browser (run `serve` and follow the flow)
+- in the terminal with a `rake` command

 ## Specs

 You went on a trip with a group of friends.
 Each one of you paid for different things (food, car, hotel, etc.), and now